Probate & Deceased Estates

 We provide legal advice on all matters relating to deceased estates including:

-We administer deceased estates on behalf of executors
+- We administer deceased estates on behalf of executors and administrators

 Talk to us if you have lost a loved one and need to administer their estate.

 In Victoria an application for probate is the legal process of proving a will is valid in the Supreme Court ,and applying to have the executor named in the will, appointed by the Court.

 The answer to this question is difficult to determine without knowing the specific facts of your case.
 The process for disputing the validity of a will is very different to making an application for further entitlement from a valid will.
 Dealing with a promise made by a deceased person differs again.
 If you think you may have any kind of claim over a deceased estate please contact us to discuss the specific circumstances that relate to you.

 What happens if you die without a will?

 Dying without a will, called dying intestate, means that a formula set by the government applies to the division of the estate.
 This may be quite different to your wishes so it is always better to have a will.

 What happens to jointly owned assets at death?

 If 2 or more people own property jointly when one of them dies, property will either pass directly to the survivor, or if held as “tenants in common” will pass according to the terms of the deceased’s will.
 This often applies with real estate.